kolehiyolo/portfolio/README.md

   * Used for the initial Hosting and the versioning
   * Although I must say that so much of the project has already been built before I decided to initialize Git and GitHub
   * Oh well

+## Recent Changes Made:
+1. I fixed the video link for the Snake Pit Project
+  1. Apparently, the link ended with "git" so the link didn't work

+## Things to do:
+1. Set up a slider for the projects